International investment in agribusiness and farmland

-The factors that created investors’ fascination with farm land investment are likely to persist, however they need to think less about farm land as an asset class and more about agri-food as a business sector.
+The factors that created investor interest with farmland investment are likely to persist, however investors need to think less about farmland as an asset class and more about agri-food as a business sector.

 Attractive Asset Class

-Farm land is attractive as an asset class for a variety of reasons.
-In developed markets, agricultural land has a low correlation with other asset classes, which means that farm land investments perform at points of the economic cycle when other asset classes are sagging.
-It also has a high correlation with inflation, which means that its value is not eroded during periods of high inflation.
+Farmland is attractive as an asset class for a variety of reasons.
+In developed markets, agricultural land has a low correlation with other asset classes, which means that farmland investments perform at points of the economic cycle when other asset classes are sagging.
+It is also an effective inflation hedge, which means that its value is not eroded during periods of high inflation.

 The FAO food index has shown a sustained increase from 2003 until 2008 and reached an all-time peak in 2011.
 Food prices are projected to remain elevated, due to a growing world population.
 Food production will have to rise between 60 percent and 100 percent by 2050 to feed a rapidly rising global population that seeks more resource intensive foods such as meat.
 Interest in the sector has also been driven by water shortages, climate change and slowing growth in crop yields.

-The manufacturing, distribution and retail of food – where consumers will pay for brand, quality and experience – which has more potential for profit.
+The manufacturing, distribution and retailing of food – where consumers will pay for brand, quality and experience –has more potential for profit.

 Although farming is the indispensable first step in the food value chain, it is not where the most value is created.

-Investors also need to consider non-agricultural returns when assessing land, such as mineral rights and land use change.
+Investors also need to consider non-agricultural returns when assessing lands, such as mineral rights and land-use change.
 Finally, investors need to consider investing in already established agribusinesses, which need financial investment to grow.
-For example, Emirates-based business house IFFCO purchased shares worth up to 20 percent of Australian Agricultural Company, a majority Australian beef production enterprise with over seven million hectares in land holdings.